Any motorized vehicle that has two wheels will be defined as a motorcycle and this includes mopeds and vehicles with smaller engines.

 - Motorcycles can be added to an active CSU Green or White Parking Permit at no additional charge.
 An active CSU Green or White Permit will extend to the motorcycle, at locations with motorcycle spaces only.

-- A separate motorcycle permit can be purchased by CSU staff and students in the Parking Office only (E. 24th & Euclid).
+- A separate motorcycle permit can be purchased by CSU staff and students in the Parking Office or online.
 Motorcycle permits are not valid for overnight parking and are not eligible for returns or refunds.

 - Payment can be made with cash or a credit card.
 Payment via payroll deduction and student account cannot be used.